pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 ## List push notifications channels for a device

-Retrieve all channels with push notifications for a given device token.
+Get all channels with push notifications for the specified push token.

 ### Method(s)